Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Algorithmic formulation, witnesses and certifiers

 \subsubsection{Connections with quantum entanglement}

 The present algorithm may be recast as a basic algorithm to treat the usual problem of verifying the entanglement of a given bipartite state.
 Let us give the key ideas to relate the two procedures.
-Let the convex cone of positive semi-definite matrices be $\lhplus\subset \lh$:
+Let the convex cone of positive semi-definite matrices be $\lhplus\subset \lh$.
+The convex cone of unnormalized separable quantum states is $\qsep := \myconv{\lhplus\oprod\lhplus}$.
+If a state $\Omega\in\linherm{\hil\otimes\hil}$ belongs to $\qsep$, it is said to be separable, else it is said to be entangled.